AaltoRSE/speech2text/docs/source/user_guide.md

 export SPEECH2TEXT_LANGUAGE=finnish
 ```

->**_IMPORTANT:_** Copy the commands verbatim, that is, make sure the UPPER CASE characters are upper case, lower case characters are lower case, and there are no typos.
+>**_IMPORTANT:_** Copy the commands verbatim, that is, make sure the UPPER CASE characters are upper case, lower case characters are lower case, and that there are no typos.

 These commands sets environment variables for